Alfredo Foni: International career

 Foni made his international debut with Italy on 3 August 1936, at the Summer Olympic Games in Berlin, in a 1–0 win over the United States, helping Italy to win a gold medal in the competition.

 He became a permanent member of the starting line-up at the 1938 FIFA World Cup, replacing Roma full-back Eraldo Monzeglio, starting alongside his Juventus team-mate Rava, and helping Italy to defend their World Cup title.
 He ended his international career in 1942, with 23 appearances; along with Pietro Rava, Sergio Bertoni, and Ugo Locatelli, Foni is one of only four Italian players ever to win both the Olympic tournament and the World Cup.

 Coaching career

 Following his retirement, he coached in Italy and Switzerland, although Italy failed to qualify for the 1958 World Cup.
-He won two consecutive scudetti with FC Internazionale in 1953 and 1954, and the Inter-Cities Fairs Cup with Roma in 1961.
+He won two consecutive scudetti with Inter Milan in 1953 and 1954, and the Inter-Cities Fairs Cup with Roma in 1961.
 He later coached Switzerland in the 1966 FIFA World Cup.